 The quality in a community, or lack thereof, is compounding.

-Communities full of great questions that represent the higher levels of Bloom’s taxonomy, beget more and more great questions.
+Communities full of great questions that represent the higher levels of Bloom’s taxonomy, beget more and more thought-provoking questions.
 While we do allow professors to opt out of our moderating services, communities on our platform which choose to not have our moderators moderate the community tend to quickly fill with questions about specific homework problems.

 To create an environment that is conducive to asking open-ended, high-level questions that employ combinatory thinking and analysis, we have found in our research that it is critical to remove questions that are closed-ended, asking for homework help, or are of poor effort or quality.
 The efforts of our Community Management team have improved the experience that students have on the Packback platform significantly.

-We survey before the semester and at the end of the semester using proven methods of measuring a students’ State and Trait curiosity, and do micro-checkins within the app as students post to see how curious they are to receive an answer.
+We survey before the semester and at the end of the semester using proven methods of measuring a students’ State and Trait curiosity and do micro-check-ins within the app as students post to see how curious they are to receive an answer.

 Students that used Packback in 2015-2016 self-reported that Packback inspired their curiosity throughout the semester, self-reported that they often logged in to Packback to read other students posts because they were curious, and self-reported learning new things on Packback that they wouldn’t have asked in class.